 Players should have a good mastery of instrumental technique, but not necessarily any experience of baroque playing.
 Wind players should be prepared to sight-read solo parts.
+Keyboard players should have the ability to read figured bass.
 Singers should have good sight-reading skills.

 Please apply as early as possible, as places are limited.
 Applications will be acknowledged but may not be accepted until April, by when we hope to have a workable balance of voices and instruments.
 You will then be informed if your application has succeeded, and your deposit will be returned if not.

-fax: +44 (0) 1223 847330
+tel: +44 (0) 1223 847330